 Hammocks are super-fast to put up and very easy to hang once you get the knack.
 This is in stark contrast to using tents, which require you to spend ages clearing space and then inserting bendy rods and poles to try and keep the structure rigid!

-So the hammock wins hands-down… any more questions?
+So Switch from a tent to a hammock wins hands-down… any more questions?